project-TARIV/virat_lanes_mono/README.md

 ```

 * Launch node
-_Important_: Node must be run in a namespace.
-Parameters should also be loaded here using rosparam.
+_Important_: Launch file must be run in a namespace.
-The node subscribes to ~/image_color and and publishes to ~/points2
+The system subscribes to ~/image_raw and and publishes to ~/points2

 ```bash
 ROS_NAMESPACE=/camera_topic/left roslaunch virat_lanes lanes_mono.launch